ethhub-io/ethhub/README.md

 # Contribution Guidelines

-In the interest of keeping the content on EthHub uniform, we have set up a template that you can use when adding your own pages to the github repo.
+In the interest of keeping the content on EthHub looking uniform, we have set up a template that you can use when adding your own pages to the github repo.
 You can find the template [here](template.md).

 There are also some basic guidelines that need to be followed when contributing to EthHub: